22Neves/devsite-docs/guides/checkout-api-orders/Reserve-capture-cancel.en.md

 Currently, it is only possible to capture the total amount of the reserved payment.

-> WARNING
+> RED_MESSAGE
 >
-> Important
+> Attention
 >
 > The time limit to capture the authorized payment is **5 days from its creation**.
 If you do not capture it within this period, it will be canceled.
 In addition, it is necessary to save the payment ID in order to complete the process.

-To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture](/developers/en/reference/order/online-payments/capture/post), using your *test Access Token* and replacing {order_id}`` with the ID of the order you want to capture in full.
+To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/capture/post), using your *test Access Token* and replacing {order_id}`` with the ID of the order you want to capture in full.

 ### Cancel reserve

 The cancellation of a reserve occurs when, for some reason, the payment for a purchase is not approved and the reserved amount needs to return to the customer's card limit, or when a buyer withdraws from the purchase.

-To cancel a reserve, you must send a request to the endpoint [/v1/orders/{order_id}/cancel](/developers/en/reference/order/online-payments/cancel-order/post).
+To cancel a reserve, you must send a request to the endpoint [/v1/orders/{order_id}/cancel :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/cancel-order/post).
 Be sure to replace `{order_id}` with the ID of the order you wish to cancel.